HurryPeng/MagiaTimeline/README.md

 MagiaTimeline adopts a compiler-like architecture.
 The source video is analyzed and transformed into intermediate representations (IR).
 Optimization passes are then applied on IRs for better timeline generation.

 - Frame-wise computer vision analysis
-    - Generates tags for each frame according to its content
+    - Detect subtitles in each frame and tag them
+        - Dialog
+        - Blackscreen
+        - Whitescreen
+        - CG Sub
 - Frame Point Intermediate Representation (FPIR)
     - Each frame is represented by a Frame Point (FP) with attributes
         - Frame index
         - Timestamp
         - Tags